LottieFiles/lottie-docs/docs/aep.md

 ### Notes

-[^enum]: Enumerations needs to be converted from floats, but the values match
+[^enum]: Enumerations needs to be converted from floats, but the values match.
+[^blend]: Blend mode has different values than Lottie, see the section below for details.
 [^int]: Needs to be converted from `float` to `int`.
 [^shape]: How to parse this?
 [^color]: Colors are defined as 4 floats (ARGB) in \[0, 255\].